icyguider/Shhhloader/README.md

 # Shhhloader
 Shhhloader is a SysWhispers Shellcode Loader that is currently a Work in Progress.
-It takes raw shellcode as input and compilies a C++ stub that has been integrated with SysWhispers in order to bypass AV/EDR.
+It takes raw shellcode as input and compiles a C++ stub that has been integrated with SysWhispers in order to bypass AV/EDR.
 The included python builder will work on any Linux system that has Mingw-w64 installed.

 The tool has been confirmed to successfully load a Cobalt Strike beacon on fully updated systems with Windows Defender enabled.
 The project itself is still in a PoC/WIP state, as it currently doesn't work with all payloads.